blazingphoenix7/ML-Trading-Bot/README.md

 ## Usage

-You can run the notebook directly on Google Colab using the provided link at the top of this README.
-It allows you to execute the code and see the results in an interactive environment without any local setup.
+You can run the notebook directly on your machine.
+It allows you to execute the code and see the results in an interactive environment as the file handles almost all necessary imports and setup.

 ## Contributing